 My research interests broadly lie in the areas of Multimodal Artificial Intelligence and Deep Learning (e.g., vision-language alignment, cross-modal retrieval, report generation, retrieval augmented generation, hallucination evaluation, etc.).
 I am recently interested in multimodal large language models in medical scenarios, including explainable disease diagnosis, LLM-based clinical decision making, medical text processing, pathology, MRI image processing, etc.

-We are currently completing a review: Composed Multi-modal Retrieval: A Survey of Approaches and Applications.
+Recently, we have been completing a review: Composed Multi-modal Retrieval: A Survey of Approaches and Applications.
 For more details, please see

-page.
+CMR page.

 This repo is used for recording and tracking recent Composed Multi-modal Retrieval (CMR) works, including Composed Image Retrieval (CIR), Composed Video Retrieval (CVR), Composed Person Retrieval (CPR), etc.